-The Improvement Service's Place Programme supports councils and their partners to collaborate around place.
-We seek to encourage place-based approaches to joint planning, resourcing and delivery of places that enable all communities to flourish.
-See below for the range of support we offer.
+The Improvement Service’s Planning for Place Programme provides specific support to councils and their partners to collaborate in place-based approaches to joint planning, resourcing and delivery of places that enable all communities to flourish.

 Why collaborate around place?

 Place-based working requires a joint working, collaborative approach that takes account of the unique blend of characteristics that exist in every place to identify and maximise the positive impact of any unintended consequences of our actions.
 This approach enables better informed decisions leading to the delivery of more effective services and more resilient communities.

 As no two places are the same, neither will any two place-based approaches be the same.
 Through this model we can identify and target the underlying causes of inequalities and disadvantage and implement solutions that are tailored to the individual challenges which face different places across Scotland.
 With the shared input of all those responsible for providing services and looking after assets, we can identify the steps that need to be taken to overcome inequality and disadvantage.
 That joint input is the key to the success of place-based working and every effort must be made to ensure collaborative buy in to help realise our communities full potential.